AlexWorx/ALib-Class-Library/docs/pages/alib_mod_time.md

 for non-calendrical steady and monotonic time measurement.

-In essence, this module uses standard library types found in namespace \c std::chrono, and encapsulates their functionality to provide some very common use-case of it in an easy to use and better readable interface.
+In essence, this module uses standard library types found in namespace \c std::chrono, and encapsulates their functionality to provide some common use-cases of it in an easy to use and better readable interface.

 \note